bp/resqpy/docs/tutorial/working_with_coord.rst

     crs = rqc.Crs(model, crs_root)

 A similar approach is used to instantiate objects for all the resqpy classes, when reading an existing dataset.

+A future release of resqpy will use the uuid, rather than the xml root node, as the argument when instantiating resqpy objects from existing RESQML objects.

 Inspecting the resqpy Crs object
 --------------------------------